0xjba/WhatsAuto/README.md

 ## 🛠️ Putting it all together

-To make our program, all we need to do is get the data from the API using `requests.get` function then send message 💬 using the `pyhwatkit` module.
+To make our program, all we need to do is get the data from the API using `requests.get` function then send a message 💬 using the `pywhatkit` module.

 ```py
 import requests